First Edition: Irene Accarini, Juan Pablo Schiebelbein, Martín Zambrano Echenique

 — Mónica Rizzi

-With this exhibition, Cassia House opens its doors so that the works may breathe alongside the viewer, and in that exchange, memories, emotions, and new meanings may come alive.
-The experience goes beyond mere observation; it invites one to linger, to be permeated by what matter suggests and the artist’s gesture unveils.
+With this proposal, Cassia House opens its doors for the works to breathe alongside the viewer, and in that exchange, memories, emotions, and new meanings come alive.
+The experience is not limited to observation: it invites one to linger, to be traversed by what matter suggests and the artist’s gesture reveals.

-Each visit thus becomes a different chapter of this imaginary calendar—where time is measured in contemplations, and the act of walking through the exhibition transforms into a collective, poetic gesture.
+Each visit — in either of its two stages — becomes a distinct chapter of this imaginary calendar, where time is measured in moments of contemplation, and the act of traversing the exhibition transforms into a poetic and collective gesture.